 Use the chmod file to make it executable.
 If you do not perform this step, bash will say that permission to execute the command is denied when you type a command line starting with C.

-Looping (Pre-Quiz)

-Consider the following bash loop in an executable file.

-for n in 1 2 3 4 5

-do

-echo "$1:$n"

-done

-Specify an argument variable: --------------

-Specify a reference to an argument variable:_________

-Specify a loop variable:______________

-Specify a reference to a loop variable:_____________

-How many times will the loop execute:_________

-What will be first line printed by the loop:____________

 Looping*

 In the example above, using grep_head_tail, we executed the command for each file in the TSVFiles directory.